karpathy/nanoGPT/README.md

 ## benchmarking

 For model benchmarking `bench.py` might be useful.
-It's identical what happens in `train.py` except we're measuring just the fwd+bwd+update time of the model on a fixed random batch of data.
+It's identical what happens in the meat of the training loop of `train.py`, but omits much of the other complexities.